torel3/project-euler-solutions/problem_005/README.md

   $$

-We compute Greater Common Diviser (GCD) using the built in function math.gcd() or writing our own with Euclidean algorithm.
+We compute Greater Common Diviser (GCD) using the built in function math.gcd().

+For the sake of clarity we provide the code of this function that uses Euclidean algorithm.

 ## RunTime